CFYK-FM

-"CFYK-FM" was the previous call sign for what is now CBNY-FM, a repeater of CBU-FM Vancouver.

-CFYK-FM is a Canadian radio station broadcasting at 98.9 MHz (FM) in Yellowknife, Northwest Territories.
+CFYK-FM is a radio station broadcasting at 98.9 FM in Yellowknife, Northwest Territories, Canada.
 The station is owned by the Canadian Broadcasting Corporation and broadcasts national programming of the CBC Radio One network along with regional programs as part of CBC North.

 History

 CFYK began broadcasting on January 15, 1950.
 Like other radio stations in Northern Canada at the time, CFYK was licensed to the Canadian Army's Royal Canadian Corps of Signals and utilized the technical infrastructure of the Northwest Territories and Yukon Radio System, but was managed by a civilian committee and operated by volunteers as a commercial-free community radio station.

 Initially, programming consisted entirely of local content created by residents of Yellowknife, including schoolchildren and anybody who wished to be heard on the radio.
 By 1952, the CBC began to regularly supply the station with tape recordings of CBC programming for broadcast alongside the local content.

 In 1958, the CBC announced it would create a new radio network (now known as CBC North) to target Northern Canada.
 To establish the service, the corporation would take over the operations of existing volunteer-run radio stations, turning them into CBC-owned outlets staffed by CBC employees.
 As part of this process, ownership of CFYK was formally transferred to the CBC on December 13, 1958.

 Upon sign-on, CFYK was an AM station operating on a frequency of 1450 kHz with 250 watts of power.
 In 1952, the frequency was changed to 1340 kHz in order to alleviate interference to air search and rescue operations near Yellowknife.
 The station continued to operate at a power of 250 watts until 1965, when the power was increased to 1,000 watts.
 Subsequent power increases occurred in the 1980s, with the station receiving approval to operate at 2,500 watts during the day and 4,000 watts at night, although the increased power at night was discontinued in 1992 and the station went to operating at 2,500 watts around the clock.

 On July 10, 2012, the CBC applied to move CFYK to FM on a frequency of 98.9 MHz with an effective radiated power of 1,220 watts from an antenna height above average terrain of 46.6 m.
 The move was approved on November 7, 2012.
 The switch from AM to FM took place on June 3, 2013, at which time the station became CFYK-FM, a call sign originally used by a relay transmitter of CBU-FM that has since been renamed CBNY-FM.

 On November 28, 2013, the CBC received approval to increase CFYK-FM's effective radiated power to 5,500 watts and raise the antenna height above average terrain to 50 m.